Midlands and Lancashire CSU (MLCSU), based in Chester, are one of eight CSU’s operating across the UK.

 Following a successful Azure Proof of Concept by CoreAzure and

-the CSU development team in September 2018, a decision was made to migrate the
+the CSU development team, a decision was made to migrate the

 www-based products to the Microsoft Azure PaaS cloud platform.